xwccchong/Fast-Policy/README.md

 ```

 ## Real experiment
-The real experiment will be released together with the project homepage of the paper.
+The real experiment will be released together with the project page of the paper.

 ## License
 This repository is released under the MIT license.
 See [LICENSE](LICENSE) for additional details.